tacbox3/CurrierClandinin/README.md

-Code base for "Infrequent strong connections constrain connectomic predictions of neuronal function" by TA Currier and TR Clandinin, 2025.
+Code base for "Infrequent strong connections constrain connectomic predictions of neuronal function" by TA Currier and TR Clandinin, *Cell*, 2025.
 Please direct all questions or comments to Tim (currier@stanford.edu).

 # Contents